EdsionL/AutoGhost.sh/README.md

 sudo sh AutoGhost.sh
 ```

-**Input your domain for your blog when you see the**
+**Input your domain for your blog when you see this :**

 ```
 please input your domain :
 http://
 ```

-( It will take 1-3 mins.
+( It will take 1-2 mins.
 Depend on your internet. )

 #Useful info